jeson-ugale/davenport/README.md

-# hello-world
+# Davenport
 My first repository

-My name is Jeson Ugale, I'm 24, and I graduated from the University of Toronto with a degree in Statistics.
+My name is Jeson Ugale and I graduated from the University of Toronto with a degree in Statistics.